asad-sidhu/selenium-cucumber-scripts/README.md

 ## How to Execute?

 #### 1. Run the Test
-* You are ready to automate the test in [Parabank.com](https://parabank.parasoft.com/parabank/index.htm) sign up
+* You are ready to automate the test
 * Run your test using `mvn install` or `mvn verify` from Terminal

 #### 2. Test Result